Polish Hearth Club

 The Polish Hearth Club (Polish: Ognisko Polskie) is a private members' club founded soon after the outbreak of World War II by the British Government and the Polish government-in-exile at 55 Princes Gate, Exhibition Road in the City of Westminster, London, close to the South Kensington museums, in a Grade II listed building.
 It was intended as a social meeting place for diplomats, the military cadre and other officials.
 The facilities included a restaurant, (now leased), a theatre and an exhibition space.
 It faces the main entrance to Imperial College London and is around the corner from the Polish Institute and Sikorski Museum, which was built as part of one development by Charles James Freake.

 History

 The Polish Hearth Club was jointly founded by the British government and the Polish government-in-exile in 1939.
-On 16 July 1940 the club was formally inaugurated by HRH Duke of Kent with the assistance of members of the Polish government, president Wladyslaw Raczkiewicz and prime minister and Chief of staff general Wladyslaw Sikorski in the presence of foreign secretary Lord Halifax, Howard Kennard, British ambassador to Poland and Count Edward Raczyński Polish ambassador to the United Kingdom and chairman of the British Council, Lord Lloyd.
+On 16 July 1940 the club was formally inaugurated by Prince George, Duke of Kent with the assistance of members of the Polish government, president Wladyslaw Raczkiewicz and prime minister and Chief of staff general Wladyslaw Sikorski in the presence of foreign secretary Lord Halifax, Howard Kennard, British ambassador to Poland and Count Edward Raczyński Polish ambassador to the United Kingdom and chairman of the British Council, Lord Lloyd.
 The building was blessed by the Polish Field Chaplain, bishop Józef Gawlina.

 The club became the cultural and social centre of independent Polish émigré life.
 General Władysław Anders had his own table in the restaurant.